ucsffrancislab/GECKO/DEMO_MacBook.md

 That seemed to be working but was crushing my laptop so I killed the process.

 Next to try on a single isolated node on the cluster.

+TIPCC still doesn't use python3.
+Trying to downgrade scripts to python2.

+[n38:188485] mca_base_component_repository_open: unable to open mca_mtl_psm: libpsm_infinipath.so.1: cannot open shared object file: No such file or directory (ignored)